isabelle-prover/proving-contest-backends/Coq/README.md

 issue, either remove the `_opam` repository and re-run the `prepare.sh` script (this will redo everything), or do `eval $(opam env)` and then `opam install -y --deps-only .` (this will continue from where it failed).

+## Syntax of the check files

+A `checks.sexp` file consists of a list of statements, in s-expression syntax, that are either:

+- `(Check "thm_name" "theorem type")`

+  This will check that a theorem has the expected type.
+This will be done in an environment corresponding to running `Require Import Defs.
+Require Submission.`.
+In particular this means that names from the submission must be qualified (e.g `Submission.the_name`).

+  This will also check that the user theorem does not rely on unwanted axioms.

+- `(Check_refl "statement")`

+  Checks that the given statement holds by reflexivity (useful to test that user definitions satisfy basic computational properties).

+- `(Allow_axioms (Coq.Logic.Classical_Prop.classic ...))`

+  Allow some axioms in the rest of the file.
+The axiom names must be fully qualified.

+For some simple examples, see [grader/workdir](grader/workdir).